 Prerequisite courses in upper-division statistics and the natural and behavioral sciences must be completed prior to enrollment.
 Of the required prerequisites, the courses in anatomy and microbiology and any three of the other courses must be completed by December 31 of the application year.
-All students must be fully compliant with program requirements prior to starting the program, including completing all seven required prerequisite courses, criminal background clearance from the Texas Board of Nursing prior to beginning the alternate entry prelicensure summer courses.
+All students must be fully compliant with program requirements prior to starting the program, including but not limited to completing all seven required prerequisite courses, criminal background clearance from the Texas Board of Nursing prior to beginning the alternate entry pre-licensure summer courses.
 All pre-licensure courses must be completed with a grade of at least C to progress to the post-licensure alternate entry curriculum.

 Practicing nurses and nursing students are held to high standards of professionalism and competence to perform responsible and safe care.
 Successful completion of the nursing program requires that students demonstrate the ability to perform several essential skills effectively and safely.
 Additionally, students must demonstrate proficiency in interpersonal and organizational skills, as well as ethical comportment.
 Students considering this major must meet the required standards.
-For more information, please see Professional and Technical Standards for Nursing Practice (PDF).

-The alternate-entry student is eligible to take the licensure examination to become a registered nurse (NCLEX-RN) in the state of Texas after completing 38 semester hours of foundation courses.
-The student must pass Nursing 290S and have an unencumbered nursing license to enroll in graduate nursing courses beyond the foundation year.
-Depending on the chosen track, students must complete a minimum of 74 to 83 semester hours of coursework.
+The alternate-entry student MSN student is eligible to take the licensure examination to become a registered nurse (NCLEX-RN) in the state of Texas after completing 38 semester hours of foundation courses.
+The student must pass all foundation year courses and have an unencumbered nursing license to enroll in graduate nursing courses beyond the foundation year.
+Students must complete a minimum of 77 semester hours of coursework.

-Preparation of a thesis is optional; when this option is chosen, an additional three to six semester hours are required.
+Preparation of a thesis is optional; when this option is chosen, an additional three to six credit hours are required.

-Program components are (1) accelerated foundation courses in all major clinical areas of nursing; (2) core courses that provide advanced theoretical and empirical research knowledge and a deeper understanding of professional issues; (3) courses in one of the nursing tracks available to the alternate-entry student; (4) advanced practice core courses, and (5) supporting/elective courses, which may include courses from outside nursing.
+Program components are (1) accelerated foundation courses in all major clinical areas of nursing; (2) core courses that provide advanced theoretical and empirical research knowledge and a deeper understanding of professional issues; (3) leadership core courses; and (4) advanced practice core courses.